natehouk/natehouk/README.md

 - 🔭 I’m currently working on my blog https://blog.linuxdeveloper.io
 - 🌱 I’m currently learning Rust
-- 👯 I’m looking to collaborate on a podcast
+- 👯 I’m recording and publishing a techno podcast https://litlr.fm
 - 🤔 I’m looking for help with editing a screenplay
 - 💬 Ask me about anything
 - 📫 How to reach me: root@linuxdeveloper.io